awesomediff/cs207-FinalProject/docs/documentation.md

 ## Introduction

-`awesomediff` is a Python 3 package designed by and for Data Scientists to help implement solving algorithms in Machine Learning.
-The package provides an implementation of the Forward Mode of Automatic Differentiation using operator overloading. `awesomediff` uses AD to calculate the gradients of commonly used loss functions in Machine Learning, such as mean square errors (MSE).
-Our package offers a special focus on optimization of regression problem and can handle both ridge and Lasso regularization cases through gradient descent.
+`awesomediff` is a Python 3 package designed for data scientists to help implement solving algorithms in Machine Learning.
+The package provides an implementation of the Forward Mode of Automatic Differentiation using operator overloading. `awesomediff` uses AD to calculate the gradients of commonly used loss functions in Machine Learning.
+Our package offers a special focus on optimization of regression problem and can handle both Ridge and Lasso regularization cases through gradient descent.
 The package also provides additional root-finding feature utilizing Newton’s method.

 Applications of Automatic Differentiation (AD) are numerous and play a key role in a wide range of fields, from demography to finance.
 We focus on applications in Machine Learning (ML), specifically the need to quickly and accurately compute the gradient of loss functions (i.e. its partial derivative with respect to each of the variables of interest).

 Many Machine Learning algorithms estimate the parameters of a model by starting with a guess, evaluating a loss function (which represents the distance between that guess and an ideal solution), and using the gradient of the loss function to determine in which direction to search for a better guess.
 This process is iterative, and may require computing the gradient of the loss function thousands of times until the algorithm reaches an acceptable solution.
-For this reason, Data Scientists need ways to calculate derivatives both efficiently and accurately.
+For this reason, data scientists need ways to calculate derivatives both efficiently and accurately.

 There are several approaches for solving derivatives, but there is a tradeoff between accuracy and computational complexity:
 - Numerical approximations typically rely evaluating the function at small intervals and using the change in value to estimate the slope.
 These approaches are generally easy to implement but suffer from approximation errors, especially for functions with high curvature.